StevenReynoso/Smart-Trash-Level-Monitor/README.md

 🚀 Future Improvements

     📡 IoT Integration → Send data to a cloud platform for remote monitoring.
-    🔔 Buzzer Alert System → Notify users when the bin is full.
+    🔔 Buzzer or small light Alert System → Notify users when the bin is full.

 🏆 Author